sahat/hackathon-starter/README.md

 ```

 If you are authenticated, you let this visitor pass through your "door" by calling `return next();`.
 It then proceeds to the
 next middleware until it reaches the last argument, which is a callback function that typically renders a template on `GET` requests or redirects on `POST` requests.
-In this case, if you are authenticated, you will be redirected to *Account Management* page, otherwise you will be redirected to *Login* page.
+In this case, if you are authenticated, you will be redirected to the *Account Management* page; otherwise, you will be redirected to the *Login* page.

 ```js
 exports.getAccount = (req, res) => {